unitejs-examples/cordova-quickstart/README.md

-# UniteJS Examples - Cordvoa Quick Start
+# UniteJS Examples - Cordova Quick Start

 This should perform the following steps with travis: